leomqyu/Useful-Notes-and-Logs/problem_log/README.md

 ### solution

 The best way is to use tmux or screen from the start and don't directly kill a process.
-If this already happens, use ` -v /dev/fusernvidia0` (also /dev/nvidia1, /dev/nvidia2 ...) to find the process occupying gpu.
+If this already happens, use `fuser -v /dev/fusernvidia0` (also /dev/nvidia1, /dev/nvidia2 ...) to find the process occupying gpu.
 Then kill it.

 command to kill (Note: don't know why but this might damage all processes on all gpus of the same user)
 ```